-This policy has been authorised by the Principal and is available to parents and Students on request.
-The policy relates to the misuse of controlled drugs and other substances and applies to all Students at Ashbourne College (College).
-It applies at all times whether or not the Student is in the care of the College.
+This policy has been authorised by the Principal.
+The policy relates to the misuse of controlled drugs and other substances and applies to all students at Ashbourne College (College).
+It applies at all times whether or not the student is in the care of the College.
 The procedures and sanctions may be adapted as appropriate to meet the policy aims and the circumstances of each case.
-Certain of the procedures can only be carried out during term time.
 There is a separate policy for staff in the Staff Code of Conduct.

 This expression refers to the possession, use and supply of controlled drugs as defined in section 2 of the Misuse of Drugs Act 1971.